 There are some symptoms of liver cancer which are also commonly seen in other conditions as well and therefore are hard to be associated with something as grave as liver cancer for example feeling of generally being sick or lack of appetite.
 These often go unnoticed or are not given much attention.

 One must go for a checkup if any of the below symptoms are experienced

 Weight loss without any deliberate effort should raise an alarm.
 It is said that weight loss of more than 10% of a person's total body weight is significant sign of any grave disease.
 Unless the person is following a stringent diet and there is no particular explanation behind the weight loss, then it is an alarming situation.

 In liver cancer abdomen can swell because of two reasons.
-Firstly, the liver gets enlarged from a growing cancer which can cause a swollen right side of the abdomen and secondly, a generalized swelling all over the abdomen due to building up of the fluid in the membranes of abdominal cavity.
+Firstly, liver may get enlarged due to a growing cancer which can cause a swelling in the right side of the abdomen and secondly, swelling may occur all over the abdomen due to building up of the fluid in the abdominal cavity.
 This condition is called ascites.
 Fluid accumulates there because of the congested liver.
 When liver get swollen it starts squeezing the blood vessels inside it.
 The blood is then forced to go back in the veins and this develops pressure.
 At this stage, fluid from the veins starts leaking causing the whole abdominal area to swell.